 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse.
 Safeguarding is about ensuring that everyone is safe.
 Safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.
 We listen to our pupils and take seriously what they tell us.
 All school staff are trained in Child Protection, and children are made aware of the adults they can talk to if they have any concerns.
 Staff are trained to look out for signs of physical/emotional harm or neglect and are required to report these to the Designated Safeguarding Leads (DSL).

-Designated Safeguarding Leads- Caroline Powell (Headteacher) and Sandra Sheldrake (Deputy Headteacher)
+Designated Safeguarding Leads- Caroline Powell (Headteacher) and Sandra Sheldrake (Assistant Headteacher)

 If you are a professional and need to contact a Designated Safeguarding Lead outside of school hours or in the school holidays please email email@example.com or firstname.lastname@example.org